Director of the Center for Urban Innovation; Associate Professor of Public Policy

 - Technology Policy and Assessment Center

 Dr. Clark is a Fellow of the American Association of Geographers (AAG).
 Her academic leadership includes serving as the current Chair of the Economic Geography Specialty Group (EGSG) of the AAG as well as serving as the Chair of the AAG’s Nominating Committee.
-Dr. Clark is also an editor of the journal, Regional Studies.
+Dr. Clark is also the Deputy Editor-in-Chief of the journal, Regional Studies.
 She earned her Ph.D. from Cornell University, a Master’s degree from the Humphrey School of Public Affairs at the University of Minnesota, and a B.A. from Wesleyan University in Connecticut.

 Dr. Clark teaches courses on urban and regional economic development theory, analysis, and practice and research design and methods.
 She specializes in the theory and analysis of the spatial organization of economic activity and regional economic development policy.
 Dr. Clark has provided expert testimony before the US Congress and policy advice and consulting to the Organization for Economic Cooperation and Development (OECD), the EU, the Canadian, UK, and US governments as well as serving on nongovernmental policy commissions and committees.